teletwoboy/teleport-plugin-slack-access-request/README.md

 ## Why Use This Plugin?

-   1. Creating and reviewing Access Requests entirely through Slack
+  - We have two powerful features.

+  1. `/access-request`

-      - Neither the requester nor the reviewer needs to log in to the Teleport Web UI.
+     - Neither the requester nor the reviewer needs to log in to the Teleport Web UI. <br>
+       They only need to be connected to Slack.

-      - All request and approval records are stored in the plugin server's database, Slack messages, and Teleport Server, making `it easy to track and audit the history`
+     - All request and review records are stored in the plugin server's database, Slack messages, and Teleport Server, making `it easy to track and audit the history`.

-   2. Only users in the designated Reviewers Slack channel for a given Role can review requests
+     - Only users in the Slack channel mapped to the requested role can review the request.

-      - You can `manage reviewers more clearly` by separating reviewable roles based on each channel

-   3. Defining automatic approval rules for specific users, roles, or channels
+       This enables clear management of reviewers for each role.

+  2. `/access-policy` : ABAC-based Access Request Auto-Review Policy

-      - Requests that don't require manual review every time `can be automatically approved`
+     - Reviewers can create auto-review policies for requests that do not require manual review every time.

+     - Policies can be configured based on specific `channels`, `roles`, `users`, `time windows`, and whether to automatically `approve` or `deny` the request.

 <br>

 ## Installation with ArgoCD

-설치 이전에 필요한 것들
+**Prerequisites Before Installation**
    - Kubernetes
    - ArgoCD
    - `Teleport OpenSource Cluster` and `Teleport Operator` in k8s
-   - Teleport User 생성 권한
+   - Permission to create Teleport roles, users, tbot
-   - Slack Admin 권한
+   - Permission to create Slack App, Channel etc
-   - Two Slack User (만약 혼자 테스트한다면, 당신은 Requester이자 Reviewer입니다)
-   - 플러그인 서버용 도메인
+   - Two Slack users (If testing alone, you will act as both the Requester and the Reviewer)
+   - A domain name for the slack-plugin server

 <details>
-<summary> Teleport Tbot 설정하기 </summary>
+<summary> Setting up Teleport Tbot </summary>

-  - Teleport Bot이 impersonate 할 Role 정의
+  - Define the role that the Teleport Bot will impersonate
     ```
     apiVersion: resources.teleport.dev/v1
     kind: TeleportRoleV7